ericmalmquist7/Star-Sonata-Inventory-Manager/README.md

 SSIM works by requesting XML data from https://www.starsonata.com/user/assets/.
 Account asset data is gathered and can be searched through the user interface.
 This allows the user to run a single search over all assets instead of opening and manually searching every XML file.
 Multiple accounts can be added.

-Account information is stored locally on your machine and passwords are only decrpyted when connecting to Star Sonata servers.
+Account information is stored locally on your machine and passwords are only decrypted when connecting to Star Sonata servers.

 ### Limitations